Skip to main content

 Sanction:

-Suspension from the University plus any overdue fines.In the case of a faculty member who commits any of the above offenses, a report shall be made to the Vice-Chancellor and the registrar for appropriate sanctions to be instituted against him/her.
+Note: For faculty members who commit any of the above offenses, a report shall be made to the Vice-Chancellor and the registrar for appropriate sanctions.
 For non-university staff, use of the library will be denied plus other appropriate sanctions.

-- With regard to the General Rules of the Library Regulation, the flouting of any of them could result in the imposing appropriate sanctions on the offender(s), including the suspension of the use of the library.
+With regard to the General Rules of the Library Regulation, the flouting of any of them could result in imposing appropriate sanctions on the offender(s), including the suspension of the use of the library.

 Reserved Books

 Books recommended by lecturers to their students are removed from the shelves and kept behind the circulation desk.
 Such books are available for use in the library only.
-A reader must return books borrowed from the reserved collection to the assistant at the counter before leaving the library.

-Books used in the library
+Books Used in the Library

 Books should be left at the reading tables.
 Readers should not attempt to shelve any book after use.